Aber Bach Beach.

-Some interesting rock strata to be found on the right hand side of the beach and kids will love playing in the rock pools that are exposed at low tide.
+Some interesting rock strata is to be found in the cliffs to the right-hand side of the beach, and kids will love playing in the rock pools that are exposed at low tide.

-Interestingly on some old maps of the area, Aberbach is named as Aber Ascud.
+Interestingly, on some old maps of the area, Aber Bach is named as Aber Ascud, and also Aber Hescwm.

 An old slate quarry existed around the cliffs to the right of the beach near a rock formation known as Cerig Duon.

 Wildlife to look out for: